Alexandra Breckenridge: Career

-In 2000, Breckenridge guest starred as Shelly Weaver in Freaks and Geeks.
-She also guest starred in Buffy the Vampire Slayer, Charmed, CSI: Crime Scene Investigation, Dawson's Creek, JAG, Medium, Psych, and Undeclared.
+In 2000, Breckenridge guest-starred as Shelly Weaver in Freaks and Geeks.
+She also guest-starred in Buffy the Vampire Slayer, Charmed, CSI: Crime Scene Investigation, Dawson's Creek, JAG, Medium, Psych, and Undeclared.
 Breckenridge also guest-starred as Francise in three episodes of Opposite Sex.
 In 2002, she appeared in the film Big Fat Liar, starring Frankie Muniz, as Jason Shepherd's older sister Janie.

 Breckenridge has had numerous voice roles in the animated television series Family Guy.
 During an interview with FHM, she stated: "When I first went for Family Guy, I auditioned for a guest voice.
 I don't know why, but [creator] Seth MacFarlane really likes the sound of my voice.
 I'll never understand that.
 He just liked me and they call me back all the time to do different things."
 Breckenridge often does celebrity impressions in the series, such as Sarah Jessica Parker and Renée Zellweger.
 She also had roles in MacFarlane's web series Cavalcade of Cartoon Comedy.
-Breckenridge also guest starred in the episode "With Friends Like Steve's" of American Dad!, also created by MacFarlane.
+Breckenridge also guest-starred in the episode "With Friends Like Steve's" of American Dad!, also created by MacFarlane.

 In 2006, Breckenridge starred as Monique in the film She's the Man.
-She has also appeared in a couple of series that have later been canceled, such as the FX drama series Dirt from 2007 to 2008, in which she played Willa McPherson, a young upstart writer.
+She has also appeared in two series that have later been canceled, such as the FX drama series Dirt from 2007 to 2008, in which she played Willa McPherson, a young upstart writer.
 In 2009, Breckenridge co-starred in the independent film The Bridge to Nowhere, directed by Blair Underwood.
 In 2012, she had a role in the film Ticket Out.

-In 2011 Breckenridge had a recurring role in season four of HBO's True Blood as Katerina Pelham and also in season one of FX's American Horror Story as young Moira O'Hara, the ghost of a maid trapped in the house in which she was employed.
+In 2011, Breckenridge had a recurring role in season four of HBO's True Blood as Katerina Pelham and also in season one of FX's American Horror Story as young Moira O'Hara, the ghost of a maid trapped in the house in which she was employed.
 In addition, she returned for two episodes in season three of the series, Coven, as Kaylee, a young witch who excels in pyrokinesis.